nventive/RequestsSignature-Dart/README.md

     headerName: 'X-Request-Signature', // Name of the custom header for the signature
     signaturePattern: '{ClientId}:{Nonce}:{Timestamp}:{SignatureBody}', // Pattern for the signature header value
     clockSkew: Duration(seconds: 30), // Clock skew duration (30 seconds in this example)
-    disableAutoRetryOnClockSkew: false, // Enable auto retry on clock skew if set to true );
+    disableAutoRetryOnClockSkew: false, // Disable auto retry on clock skew if set to true );

   // Instantiate interceptor